Legal procedures your landlord must follow to evict you if you are an occupier with basic protection, such as a student in halls.

-The court can delay the possession order for a maximum of 6 weeks only if you are suffering great hardship.
+The possession order will normally take effect in 14 days.
+The court can delay the order for a maximum of 6 weeks if there are exceptional circumstances.

 You will probably have to pay some of your landlord's court costs if your landlord has to take you to court to force you to leave.

 Your landlord can ask bailiffs to evict you if you still haven't left after a court order takes effect.

 Find out what happens when bailiffs evict you.

 It is against the law for your landlord to try to evict you without getting a court order.
 There might be action you can take to stop your landlord doing this.

 Contact your local council or an advice centre for help.